pip-services/pip-services-docs/content/en/python/messaging/queues/messaging_capabilities.md

 > can_peek_batch(): bool

-- **returns**: bool - true if queue is able to peek multiple messages in one batch.
+- **returns**: bool - True if the queue is able to peek multiple messages in one batch.

 #### can_receive